geokats7/pytest-google-chat/README.md

-Distributed under the terms of the [MIT](http://opensource.org/licenses/MIT) license,
-\"pytest-google-chat\" is free and open source software
+Distributed under the terms of the [MIT](http://opensource.org/licenses/MIT) license, "pytest-google-chat" is free and open source software.

 Issues
 ------